jtovarro/ocp-secured-integration/README.md

 In order to split installation of the operator and post-configuration, I've split `cert-manager` resources in three different ArgoCD applications:

 1. `cert-manager-operator` will install the operator as well as create aws credentials using the Cluster Credentials Operator to allow the operator to perform DNS requests to validate the URIs of the certificates.
+It also configures metrics retrieval so that you can configure its metrics (Prefixed by `certmanager_`).
 2. `cert-manager-route53` application will create the actual Certificate Issuer and certificates for the API server and the Ingress and apply them to the cluster.
 3. `cert-manager-self-signed` is just a configuration example on how to create a self-signed certificate and use it to issue certificates for your own services.
 This does not have a real use-case, it is just a demonstration.